Autosomal Dominant Interstitial Kidney Disease

 Autosomal dominant interstitial kidney disease currently includes the following disorders.
 It is likely that additional forms of this disease will be indentified.

 Autosomal dominant interstitial kidney disease due to renin mutations is caused by mutations in the gene producing a protein called renin.
 Affected individuals usually develop anemia in childhood.
 Often, their blood potassium levels are mildly elevated, and their blood uric acid levels are also elevated.
 These individuals also suffer from gout frequently.
+This condition has also been called familial juvenile hyperuricemic nephropathy type 2.

-Organizations related to Autosomal Dominant Interstitial Kidney Disease
+Autosomal Dominant Interstitial Kidney Disease Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.